GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 #### SLO for Movie Guru App Access

-- SLO: 99.95% of users should be able to access the Movie Guru app and view the main interface within 1 second, measured over a 7-day rolling window.
+SLO: 99.95% of users should be able to access the Movie Guru app and view the main interface within 1 second, measured over a 7-day rolling window.

-- Rationale:

-    This SLO focuses on the app's availability and initial load time, which are crucial for a positive first impression.
-The 99.95% target ensures high availability, while the 3-second threshold aims for a responsive and quick-loading interface.
-The 7-day rolling window provides a balance between capturing short-term trends and allowing for some variability in daily traffic patterns.

-- Measurement:
+SLIs:

-  - Availability: Measured as the percentage of successful attempts to access and load the main interface of the Movie Guru app.
+Availability: Measured as the percentage of successful attempts to login and access the home/main page of the Movie Guru app.
-  - Latency: Calculated as the combined latency of the login endpoint and the startup endpoint, both measured at the server
+Latency: Calculated as the combined latency of the login endpoint and the startup endpoint, both measured at the server

 #### SLO for Movie Guru Chatbot Responsiveness

-**Current SLO:** 70% of user messages should receive a relevant response from the Movie Guru chatbot, 99% should recieve a response within 5 seconds, measured over a 24-hour rolling window.
+SLO part 1: 80% of users should be engaged while chatting with Movie Guru chatbot measured over a 24-hour rolling window.

-**Aspirational SLO:** 90% of user messages should receive a relevant response from the Movie Guru chatbot, and 99% should recieve a response within 3 seconds, measured over a 24-hour rolling window.
+SLO part 2: 99% of users should recieve a response within 5 seconds, measured over a 24-hour rolling window.x

-**Rationale:**

-This starting SLO acknowledges that the chatbot is still under development and may not yet be able to provide highly relevant responses in all cases.
-The 70% target allows for some room for improvement while still ensuring a reasonable level of user satisfaction.
-The aspirational SLO sets a higher bar for the future, aiming for both improved relevance and reduced latency.

-**Measurement:**
+SLIs:

-- **Relevance:** Measured by the `Chat_Outcome_Counter` metric.
+Relevance: Measured by the Chat_Outcome_Counter metric.
 A response is considered relevant if the outcome is registered as "engaged"."
-- **Latency:**  Calculated as the time difference between the server receiving the user's message and sending the response.
+Latency: Calculated as the time difference between the server receiving the user's message and sending the response.

 #### SLO for Updating User Preferences in Movie Guru

+SLO part 1: 99.5% of user preference updates should be successfully saved measured over a 24-hour rolling window.
-- SLO: 99.5% of user preference updates should be successfully saved within 1 second, measured over a 24-hour rolling window.
+SLO part 2: 99.5% of user preference updates should be successfully saved within 1 second, measured over a 24-hour rolling window.

-- Rationale:

-    This SLO focuses on the performance and reliability of the preference update functionality within Movie Guru.
-The 99.5% target ensures that users can reliably modify their preferences, while the 1-second threshold aims for a quick and responsive experience.
-The 24-hour rolling window provides a frequent assessment of this critical function.

-- Measurement:
+SLIs:

-  - Success Rate: Measured as the percentage of successful attempts to update user preferences.
+Success Rate: Measured as the percentage of successful attempts to update user preferences.
-  - Latency: Calculated as the time it takes for the app to successfully save the updated preferences after a user submits the changes.
+Latency: Calculated as the time it takes for the app to successfully save the updated preferences after a user submits the changes.

 ## Challenge 4: Let the monitoring begin